environet/environet/doc/30_data_node.md

 * _apiAddress_ (required): Host of distribution node
 * _apiUsername_ (required): Username for upload to distribution node
 * _privateKeyPath_ (required): Path to private key
+* _ignoreUndefinedPoints_ (optional): If 1, and upload option will be set, and the distribution node will not throw an error if the monitoring point is not defined on the distribution node.

 ### JSON configuration files